docker/docs/engine/installation/linux/suse.md

     $ sudo service docker start
     ```

-3. Verify that `docker` is installed correctly by running the `hello-world`
+4. Verify that Docker EE is installed correctly by running the `hello-world`
     image.

     ```bash